multirobot-use/inspection_trajectory_planning/README.md

 There are two ways to launch the simulations: simulation-oriented and experiment-oriented; but only one way to launch the experiments in real life: experiment-oriented.

 ### Simulation-oriented:
 Simulation-oriented employs an interface that is mainly intended to be used to debug the code on simulations.
-Its functionality is based on executing an auto-configuration that take off the drones, add some waypoints (depending on the experiment that is going to be launched) and starts the mission.
+Its functionality is based on executing an auto-configuration file that take off the drones, add some waypoints (depending on the experiment that is going to be launched) and starts the mission.
 Afterwards, the operator can interact with the formation through it by landing the drones, adding new waypoints, changing the distance to the inspection point or the relative angle, among other things.

 Now, we show an overview of what you have to do to make the simulation work, adding some notes that may be of your interest: